beasteers/tflit/README.md

     compute.output_shape = out_dets['shape'][1:]
     return compute
 ```
 This was cleaner than the code that I factored it out from, but it is still unnecessarily complex and I got tired after copying it over to my 3rd project.
+This also doesn't handle things like multiple inputs/outputs or batching.

 ## Notes
  - I was having trouble getting tflite_runtime to install as a dependency in `setup.py` so right now, it's just installing on first run if it's not already installed.
 I'll probably fix that at some point... but I have other things that I need to be doing and this is working atm.
 Hopefully tensorflow will just start deploying to pypi and this will all be resolved.
 Not sure what's going on there...